jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (1) An amount that a company derives in an income year and that would not otherwise be income of the company is treated as its income if—
   (a) the company is for that income year part of a wholly-owned group of companies; and (b) had the group of companies been a single company, the amount would have been income of that single company.
-Relationship with section CB 15D
+Relationship with sections CB 15D and CB 15E
-(2) Subsection (1) is overridden by section CB 15D (Kāinga Ora–Homes and Communities and wholly-owned group).
+(2) Subsection (1) is overridden by sections CB 15D (Kāinga Ora–Homes and Communities and wholly-owned group) and CB 15E (Disposals of land subject to section CW 3C).

 ### CV 2 Consolidated groups: income of company in group
 When this section applies
 (1) This section applies for the purposes of section FM 9 (Amounts that are company's income) to an amount derived by a company that is part of a consolidated group, when the amount would be income of the group if the group were 1 company.
 Income
 (2) The amount is treated as income of the company.
-Relationship with sections CB 15C and CB 15D
+Relationship with sections CB 15C to CB 15E
-(3) Subsection (2) is overridden by sections CB 15C and CB 15D (which apply to bodies linked or associated with a local authority or companies in the same wholly-owned group as Kāinga Ora–Homes and Communities).
+(3) Subsection (2) is overridden by sections CB 15C and CB 15D (which apply to bodies linked or associated with a local authority or companies in the same wholly-owned group as Kāinga Ora–Homes and Communities), and CB 15E (Disposals of land subject to section CW 3C).

 ### CV 3 Consolidated groups: arrangement for disposal of shares
 When this section applies